ebogdum/konfigo/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Konfigo Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [PROJECT_EMAIL_OR_CONTACT_LINK].
+Please report unacceptable behavior to ebogdum.

 *(Note: You will need to create a `CODE_OF_CONDUCT.md` file.
 You can use a template like the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html)).*